raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 ## Resources

-There are a wealth of resources available to help you succeed at every stage of your Astro Pi journey!
+There are a wealth of resources available to help you succeed at every stage of your Astro Pi journey.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Stuck?
-Pi Mission Control team will try to help you!
 Please [contact us](mailto:enquiries@astro-pi.org) and we will do our best to help you!
 </p>

 Here are a few Raspberry Pi projects to whet your appetite: